AreteY/post-wildfire-recovery/README.md

 The project workflow is a vegetation recovery analysis in which the vegetation recovery of an 1-km<sup>2</sup> area within the burn perimeter can be evaluated first by calculating vegetation indices ([NBR: normalized burn ratio](https://www.earthdatascience.org/courses/use-data-open-source-python/multispectral-remote-sensing/vegetation-indices-in-python/), [NDVI: normalized difference vegetation index](https://www.earthdatascience.org/courses/use-data-open-source-python/multispectral-remote-sensing/vegetation-indices-in-python/), [MSAVI: modified soil adjusted vegetation index](https://www.sciencedirect.com/science/article/pii/0034425794901341)).
 Then the index that can best discriminate between unburned and burned areas is determined by the [random forests algorithm](https://link.springer.com/article/10.1023/A:1010933404324).
 Finally, [multiple endmember spectral band analysis](https://www.sciencedirect.com/science/article/pii/S0034425798000376?via%3Dihub) is used to classify the vegetation at a sub-pixel level into green growth [green], standing dead or dormant vegetation [deadwood], or burned areas [char].
 ## Run Workflow
 * Run the [notebook](https://github.com/AreteY/post-wildfire-recovery/tree/main/notebooks)  `vegetation_indices.ipynb` to calculate the vegetation indices using a downloaded reflectance file and to plot the results using matplotlib and earthpy.
-First, start the project environment.
+First, start the project environment if needed.
 Next, make sure you are in the `notebooks` directory within `post-wildfire-recovery`.
 Then use Jupyter Notebook to open `vegetation_indices.ipynb` in your default web browser.
 ```
 $ conda activate earth-analytics-neon
 $ cd notebooks